JuneWprog/nextjs-tutorial/README.md

 #### Metadata Rules:

-- 1. layout metadata apply to all children page, metadata defined in page is more specific only apply to that page
+- 1. Layout metadata applies to all children page; metadata defined on a page is more specific and only applies to that page
-- 2. flows top-down order starting from the root level
+- 2. flows in a top-down order, starting from the root level
-- 3. when metadata exists in multiple places along a route , they merge together with page metadata override layout metadata for matching properties
+- 3. When metadata exists in multiple places along a route, they merge  with page metadata overriding layout metadata for matching properties
 - 4. Specificity: page metadata > layout metadata > parent metadata > root metadata

 #### How to solve this error:

-> **❗ Error:** `You are attempting to export "generateMetadata" from a component marked with "use client", which is disallowed`
+> **❗ Error:** `You are attempting to export "generateMetadata" from a component marked with "use client", which is disallowed.`

-- 1. create a client component 'use client' and export
+- 1. Create a client component 'use client' and export
 - 2. import the client component in page.tsx and export metadata in page.tsx

 ### Title Metadata object